deckmoss/deckmoss.github.io/content/posts/checking_inodes/index.md

 <p class="notice_danger">❌ df -i can't read the inode consumption of my btrfs root partition, resulting in an output of <code>0/0/0/-</code>.</p>

-## C Choosing the correct inode measurement tool depends on the filesystem format
+## C Choosing the correct inode measurement tool depending on the filesystem format

 As demonstrated right above, every partition format uses its own technique to preserve or balance a contingent of inodes.
 Inodes are responsible for storing file-related metadata, like systemlinks, timestamps, ownership, access rights and so on.